Bipolar disorder can run in families, so many experts believe that genes play a role in its development.

 Treatment options include:

 Lithium, a mood stabilizer, is a standard drug treatment for bipolar disorder.
-Research suggests that it can help prevent relapses long term.

 Many people with bipolar disorder will need to take alternative or additional medicines, such as: